annmirosh/researches-ReactSample/react game/README.md

-This is example of game 'Find similar pictures' on ReactJS.
+This is example of game "Find similar pictures" on ReactJS.

    To build project you should run: